Nooman-LabSTICC/nooman-openpiton/README.md

 <br/><br/>

-Tutorial of **openpiton** command (used to run testcases)
+Tutorial of *openpiton* command (used to run testcases)
 ============
 Edited: 11.Oct.2021, by Marcelo Ruaro

-The **openpiton** command abstract significantly the OpenPiton generation, execution, and debugging process.
-Making more easy the sims command and focusing on what is really important.
+The **openpiton** command abstracts significantly the OpenPiton generation, execution, and debugging process.

 Mandatory arguments
 ---------------
-* *X_DIMMENSION*: 1st argument is an integer positive number representing the X dimmension
+* *X_DIMMENSION*: 1st argument is an integer positive number representing the number of cores at X dimension
-* *Y_DIMMENSION*:  2nd argument is an integer positive number representing the Y dimmension
+* *Y_DIMMENSION*:  2nd argument is an integer positive number representing the number of cores at Y dimension

 Optional arguments (-run or -gen or -all is mandatory):

-* **-gen**: Generates the manycore model according to the XY dimmension
+* **-gen**: Generates the manycore model according to the XY dimension
   * Ex: ``` openpiton 2 1 -gen ```
 * **-run**: Runs the manycore model in the specified testcase.
 Requires a testcase name
   * Ex: ```openpiton 2 1 -run prod_cons```